 Contributors to the Programme are required to declare their financial and non-financial interests by completion of the SDCEP Declaration of Interests form, which is updated annually.
-This includes all GDG members, the SDCEP steering group, guidance development team, researchers and other SDCEP staff.
+This includes all GDG members, the SDCEP Steering Group, guidance development team, researchers and other SDCEP staff.
 At each group meeting, participants are asked to confirm whether there are any changes to their interests.
 External experts who we specifically invite to contribute at the open consultation and peer review or targeted external expert review stages are also asked to complete the Declaration of Interests form.

 The guidance developers identify any declared interests stated in the submitted declaration of interests forms and raise these initially with the group chair and/or other group members.
 Members of the programme development team facilitate the discussions about interests and, where an interest is judged to constitute a potential conflict, indicate the available management options for consideration.
 These options include the member only contributing as an expert witness without decision making powers, or being excluded from part or all of the development process.
 The chair of the SDCEP Steering Group is informed of the proposed action to manage potential conflicts.
 If there is uncertainty about the appropriate action, the Steering Group is called upon to make a judgement.
-If there is still concern, the issue could be taken to the National Dental Advisory Committee (NDAC).